 "Cosm offers a canvas for boundless creativity." —Ricardo Romaneiro

-Our free annual pop-up concert series returns to pedestrian plazas, public parks, and open streets across the city, featuring 77 musicians performing works by 95 composers, with participation from NYC Department of Transportation and New York State Council on the Arts.
+In September 2024, 77 musicians hosted our annual pop-up concert series at pedestrian plazas and open streets across New York City, performing works by 95 composers, with participation from NYC Department of Transportation and New York State Council on the Arts.

 “Metropolis is providing an avenue for collaborative musical exploration, all while providing free accessible music for my community.” —Alfredo Colón